(As amended at the XIXth Congress at Kathmandu, Nepal, 20 July 2025)

 ARTICLE 15: AMENDMENTS

-The Constitution may be amended by the General Assembly with a two-third majority of members present and voting.
+The Constitution may be amended by the General Assembly with a two-thirds majority of members present and voting.

 ARTICLE 16: DISSOLUTION